AliZeeshan998/AliZeeshan998/README.md

 - 🌱 I’m currently learning data structures and algorithms

-- ⚽ Hobbies: I like to play football, weight lifting, and fashion designing
+- ⚽ Hobbies: I like to play football, weight lifting, and video editing

 <br/>